djlebersilvestre/new_rails/README.md

 * Minitest: just an option for test suite, and we love to test
 * Rubocop: because we like to follow community standards and share good code with other devs
 * Rubocop run on commit: because we don't want to push bad code to the repo (and we don't want to run manually before every commit)
-* Guard: because we want immediate feedback about our code changes (tests failing? rubocop failing? coverage low?)
+* Guard: because we want immediate feedback about our code changes (tests failing? rubocop failing? coverage low? brakeman warnings?)
 * JsonRestController: because we like to DRY our json controllers and keep a standard for json APIs
 * Foo examples: because we have bad memory and having some sample code help us remember a lot of things (nested resources, migrations, indexes, validations, test helpers, ...)
-* awesome-print: because we are happy when it's easy to read an indented hash on console
+* Awesome-print: because we are happy when it's easy to read an indented hash on console
-* finally, to keep improving and tunning our Rails projects adopting and creating best practices and stop wasting time redoing things.
+* Finally, to keep improving and tunning our Rails projects adopting and creating best practices and stop wasting time redoing things.
 GTD fast and KISS \o/

 ## TODOs so we don't lose track of our short-term goals:

-* Startup shell script to install all dependencies
 * Testing Json error responses
 * Review heartcheck for standard HTTP monitoring
 * General exception handler in ApplicationController.
 Same for JsonRestController